-Our theoretical study of a Bose gas on the surface of a sphere is triggered by the experimental confinement the atoms on a bubble trap,5 which needs microgravity conditions.6 where \hbar is the reduced Planck constant and l=0,1,2,... is the integer quantum number of the angular momentum.
+Our theoretical study of a Bose gas on the surface of a sphere is triggered by the experimental confinement the atoms on a bubble trap, which needs microgravity conditions.

+The energy of a particle of mass m moving on the surface of a sphere of radius R is quantized according to the formula where $\hbar$ is the reduced Planck constant and l=0,1,2,... is the integer quantum number of the angular momentum.
 This energy level has the degeneracy 2l+1 due to the magnetic quantum number $m_l=-l,-l+1,...,l-1,l$ of the third component of the angular momentum.